 Illegal commingling may occur when a tenant’s rental security deposit is used for personal purchases.
 Ideally, a landlord should have two separate funds, one for their renter’s security deposits and another for business related transactions (rent, repairs, etc).

 What is the Difference Between Commingling and Conversion?

 While commingling relates to how money is placed on behalf of the client by the fiduciary, conversion refers to the act of using the client’s money for anything other than what it was intended for.
 Conversion is a type of theft that occurs when a fiduciary lawfully accepts funds from a client and then utilizes those assets for the fiduciary’s personal or company purposes without the client’s approval.

-Commingling can lead to theft by conversion if money is legally acquired from a person and then spent on something other than what it intended.
+Commingling can lead to theft by conversion if money is legally acquired from a person and then spent on something other than what it was intended.
 Commingling funds go hand in hand with conversion if someone is not mindful of what they are doing.
 If one chooses to use the money they have received and chooses to spend it on, let’s say, a car payment, they are engaging in the act of conversion.

-So in short; commingling refers to the act of mixing client’s funds with the broker’s own funds.
-Conversion is the unlawful misappropriation and use of a client’s funds by a licensee, see the difference?
-If your state allows commingling, and you misappropriate the funds that’s conversion.
-Its worth mentioning, both illegal commingling and conversion and lead to criminal penalties and severe consequences.
+So, in short, commingling refers to the act of mixing a client’s funds with the broker’s own funds.
+Conversion is the unlawful misappropriation and use of a client’s funds by a licensee; see the difference?
+If your state allows commingling, and you misappropriate the funds, that’s conversion.
+It’s worth mentioning, both illegal commingling and conversion lead to criminal penalties and severe consequences.